GrigorPenev/core/tutorials/guides/02_core/02_react/react.md

                 }}
             />
         </div>
-        {/* more jsx */}
+        ...
     )
 }
 ```

-We are done!
-The `onChannelSelected` function handles the management of channels in `Glue42 Core` and the `setCurrentChannel` function handles the visualisation of the current channel inside the component.
+The `onChannelSelected()` function manages the channel selection and the `setCurrentChannel()` function visualizes the current channel in the component.

 ## 8. Workspaces